DevPedroHB/portfolio/README.md

 - phosphor-react -> Library with various icon providers for react.
 - @radix-ui -> Used to provide pre-built components for React applications.
 - next-themes -> Used to implement dynamic themes in the application.
+- react-scroll -> Used for application scroll handling.

 ## 💻 Getting started